gugarosa/python_api_boilerplate/README.md

 ### Handlers

-This is why we are called Noter.
+This is why we are called Python-API Boilerplate.
 This will deal with all the inputs your users can perform.
 Again, you can define whatever you desire.

 ```login```: An handler for any login request.